 Additionally, the expenses related to medical treatment, rehabilitation and disability home remodeling and equipment are gigantic.
 Partially paralyzed spinal cord injury victims accumulate an average total of $100,000 in expenses in just the first year following their injury, while fully paralyzed victim's first-year costs can be expected to slightly exceed $400,000.

 The costs associated with medical care and assisted living do not take into account the additional expenses: income lost because of time taken off work, or the potential income erased when those injured become disabled and can no longer pursue employment.

 Additionally, other ailments can severely impact a person's quality of life: depression, overburdened personal relationships and other unexpected side effects can severely hamper a spinal injury victim's chance at a normal life.

 HOW CAN AN ATTORNEY HELP?

 In such serious circumstances, it is highly recommended to consult an attorney for further assistance.
 A knowledgeable and accomplished attorney can review your situation and proceed to take legal action in the form of a personal injury or wrongful death lawsuit to help you win financial compensation for expenses like your hospitalization, your lifetime medical care, your home caretakers and rehabilitation, any counseling or psychiatric care necessary, lost wages, out-of-pocket medical expenses, out-of-pocket travel expenses to receive medical care, funeral and burial expenses and support for the entire family.

-If you or a loved one has suffered a spinal cord injury, please contact us immediately to discuss your case.
-We are committed to providing excellent service to you or your loved one, so that you have the help and support you need in this trying time.
+If you or a loved one has suffered a spinal cord injury, contact Greenberg & Ruby, LLP immediately to discuss your case.
+They are committed to providing excellent service to you or your loved one, so that you have the help and support you need in this trying time.